Zetta56/Literary/README.md

 ## Usage
 1. Create a `.env` file and set `process.env.DatabaseUrl` to your database.
 If you want to set up a local database, you can follow [these instructions](https://docs.mongodb.com/manual/administration/install-community/) to install **mongoDB**.

-2. Install all necessary dependencies using `npm install`.
+2. Install all necessary dependencies using:

+       npm install

-3. To manually run the site, run `node app.js`.
+3. To manually start the app, run:

+       node app.js